 The safety of B.C. students is vital.
-A comprehensive school seismic upgrading program is underway to make schools safer in the event of an earthquake by minimizing the probability of structural collapse.
+Government is continuing to work on a comprehensive school seismic upgrading program that will make schools safe in the event of an earthquake.

 The Ministry of Education currently has another $791M allocated for high-risk seismic projects in our 3-year capital plan.

 2015 National Building Code changes

 Changes to the 2015 National Building Code (NBC2015) reflected significantly increased assumptions for ground force motions from a Cascadia Fault subduction event off the west coast of Vancouver Island and Haida Gwaii.
 Specifically, the expectations are for more intense shaking on Vancouver Island and Haida Gwaii (more than 2x the intensity in some regions) than previously assumed, as well as greater impacts in areas with soft soils, specifically Richmond.

 Given the changes to the NBC2015, the Engineers and Geoscientists of BC (EGBC) needed to update the province’s award-winning Seismic Retrofit Guidelines to create a 3rd Edition (SRG3).
 Throughout 2018, all Vancouver Island, Haida Gwaii and Richmond schools were reassessed using the updated SRG3 to determine a current risk rating for each school.
 The results of these reassessments are now incorporated in the Ministry’s Seismic Mitigation Program Status Report.
 The Ministry is now working closely with school districts to prioritize and sequence seismic mitigation projects, so all schools can be mitigated as quickly and efficiently as possible.